 McLean County CASA (Court Appointed Special Advocates) trains and supports volunteers to advocate for the best interest of children residing in foster care.
 McLean County research indicates that children who have a CASA volunteer achieve a safe and permanent home sooner than those who do not.

-Our next CASA training is scheduled to begin June 11-July 2, 2019.
-Classes are held every Tuesday and Thursday from 4:00-7:00 pm with one Saturday class on June 22 from 9-3 at the CASA office.
-Please contact Mary Pat Frugo-Anderson at 309-888-5852 or firstname.lastname@example.org for an application or more information regarding the role and responsibilities of a CASA volunteer.
-Applications for the next training session should be received by April 30, 2019.
+Please contact Mary Pat Frugo-Anderson at 309-888-5852 or email@example.com for an application or more information regarding the role and responsibilities of a CASA volunteer.

 For more information, contact Marypat Frugo – Anderson, CASA Program Director, at 309-888-5852 or Marypat.Frugo-Anderson@mcleancountyil.gov